Doctor of Philosophy (Education). Supervisor: A/Prof James G. Ladwig

 We aim to increase the quality of systemic decision-making through the provision of high-quality research accessible to multiple audiences.
 Through attention to fundamental concerns for policy makers at a national and international level our research will facilitate targeted and tailored intervention design.

-Working at the intersection of education, geospatial analysis, economics of education, urban planning, sociology, demography, among others, and therefore leveraging cutting-edge analytical methods from multiple disciplines, Professor Eacott's ambitious research program aims to move beyond individual disciplinary based ways of understanding education and its impact to not just inform policy decisions but explicitly contribute to re-designing the provision of education to deliver equitable and inclusive education at scale.
+Working at the intersection of education, geospatial analysis, economics of education, urban planning, sociology, demography, among others, and therefore leveraging cutting-edge analytical methods from multiple disciplines, Professor Eacott's ambitious research program aims to move beyond individual disciplinary based ways of understanding educational issues and its impact to not just inform policy decisions but explicitly contribute to re-designing the provision of education to deliver equitable and inclusive education at scale.

 FACILITIES, EQUIPMENT, AND RESOURCES